Infectious Disease Epidemiology Program

 - Reportable Disease Surveillance (reporting a disease)

-- Reportable Disease Surveillance (specimens that must be sent to State Laboratory)
+- Reportable Disease Specimens required to be sent to the State Laboratory

 - School Resources